 A graduate of St. Bonaventure University, he holds an MBA from Canisius College and is a Certified Public Accountant.

-As vice president of operations, Nathan Marton provides leadership and oversight in the areas of facilities management and capital planning, information technology, and campus safety.
+As Vice President for Operations, Nathan Marton provides leadership and oversight in the areas of facilities management and capital planning, information technology, and campus safety.

 Marton began his career as a structural engineer working for Cannon Design, an international multi-disciplinary building design and construction management firm.
 At Cannon, he transitioned to working on strategic marketing, business development, and project management for the company.
 After leaving Cannon, he served over eight years as the Director of Operations at Medaille College overseeing key operational aspects of the college, similar to his work here at D’Youville.

 Marton holds a bachelor’s in Architectural Engineering from the Pennsylvania State University and a master’s in Business Administration from the State University of New York at Buffalo.

 Vice President for Mission Integration